Airbus says has time to assess any A350 design changes

-TOULOUSE, France (Reuters) - Airbus (AIR.PA) may study a possible stretched version of the A350-1000, its largest twin-engined jet design, but will not rush into a decision, its sales chief said on Monday.
+TOULOUSE, France, Jan 13 (Reuters) - Airbus may study a possible stretched version of the A350-1000, its largest twin-engined jet design, but will not rush into a decision, its sales chief said on Monday.

 Sales chief John Leahy said Airbus did not need to rush out a so-called A350-1100 or -1200 model to compete with the 777X, which was launched by its rival last year, but added, “There is plenty of time to study A350 stretched versions in the future”.